You’re taking great shots, but it’s hard to get those perfect photos that you know are there because your camera can’t handle the dark.

 Entirely handheld photography becomes possible even in the dark.

-Because it has Ring-type ultrasonic waves motor, which provides fast and accurate focusing for every type of shooting situation.
+Because it has a Ring-type ultrasonic waves motor, which provides fast and accurate focusing for every type of shooting situation.

 No matter how dark or closed up you get to your subject, so there’s no need to worry about blurry photos from unwanted camera shake!